The discovery of a twin pregnancy is both exciting and overwhelming!

-Fraternal pregnancies occur when two separate sperm fertilise two separate eggs.
-This means that the two embryos are just as unique as any other siblings, the only thing they share more in common than any other sibling is the uterus at the same time!
+Fraternal twin pregnancies occur when two separate sperm fertilise two separate eggs.
+This means that the two embryos are just as unique as any other siblings.
+The only thing they share more in common than any other sibling is the uterus at the same time!
 This is the type of twin pregnancy that can run in families; some women are more likely to release two eggs at the same time.

-There are a few factors that can influence and increase your chances of having a twin pregnancy including:
+Factors that can influence and increase your chances of having a twin pregnancy:

 – If you are over 45 your chance of having twins increases to 17%.

 – Undergoing fertility treatment whereby medication is used to stimulate the ovaries.
 Therefore, increasing the chances of two eggs being released.
 Women who undergo IVF also have a higher chance of twins as generally more than one embryo is placed in the uterus.

 – Women with a higher than average BMR (Basal Metabolic Rate) have a higher chance of twin pregnancies.
 Although, ironically can have a harder time falling pregnant in the first instance.